Semi Truck Crash

 Siegel Brill’s attorneys will begin by independently investigating the incident:

-- Gather and preserve evidence: Gathering necessary information such as CDL papers, drug and alcohol screen results, logbooks, etc.
+Gathering necessary information such as CDL papers, drug and alcohol screen results, logbooks, etc.

-- Preserve “black box” evidence: Most trucks have an Electronic Control Module (ECM) that gathers and preserves engine and speed data, which includes: overall average speed; highest speed; time driven; amount of time driving faster than 65 miles per hour; average RPMs; idling time, etc. Siegel Brill’s attorneys will move immediately to see that this data is properly preserved and downloaded
+Most trucks have an Electronic Control Module (ECM) that gathers and preserves engine and speed data, which includes: overall average speed; highest speed; time driven; amount of time driving faster than 65 miles per hour; average RPMs; idling time, etc. Siegel Brill’s attorneys will move immediately to see that this data is properly preserved and downloaded

-- Determine the type of negligence: Siegel Brill’s attorneys will discover if the responsible party knowingly, willingly, or recklessly violates state or federal law.
+Siegel Brill’s attorneys will discover if the responsible party knowingly, willingly, or recklessly violates state or federal law.

-- An experienced trucking attorney can hire the right expert for your case.
+An experienced trucking attorney can hire the right expert for your case.
 An expert might conduct an accident reconstruction.
-They will also be able to provide valuable insights about your specific case.
+They also will be able to provide valuable insights about your specific case.

 What kind of compensation can be recovered?